How to Stock Your Pantry

 3. Only Buy What You Will Eat

-You know your family better than anyone, so don’t waste your money on food that you know your kids won’t touch, even if their lives depended upon it.
-Those canned mushrooms may seem like an incredibly good deal at the time, but if you’re the only one eating them, it won’t do your family any good.
+You know your family better than anyone, so don’t waste your money on food your kids won’t touch, even if their lives depend upon it.
+Those canned mushrooms may seem like an excellent deal at the time, but if you’re the only one eating them, it won’t do your family much good.
 Stock your emergency pantry with foods that everyone enjoys.
+Get the family involved in the emergency stash shopping trips, and don’t be tempted to make impulse buys.
+Stick with the basics as outlined here and make the most of your food budget.

 4. Keep Allergies in Mind

 For those of you who have family members with food allergies, I’m sure that you take their needs into account every time you’re at the grocery store.
-You’ll want to do the same when you are creating a stockpile for your pantry so that they have something healthy to eat as well.
+You’ll want to do the same when creating a stockpile for your pantry so that they have something healthy to eat without allergy concerns.

-That doesn’t mean that you can’t still stock up on some of those food items for your other family members, but you will want to keep them in your pantry separated so there’s no mix-up.
+That doesn’t mean you can’t still stock up on some of those food items for your other family members, but you will want to keep them in your pantry separately so there’s no mix-up.
+You may want to make a list of the foods you’re concerned about so if others prepare a meal when you’re gone they understand the issues.

 5. Have a Variety

-It’s actually a pretty big deal to have a variety of foods that your family can eat during an emergency.
-Your situation may already be tough and boring enough as it is, and if all you have are cans of fruits and vegetables to hold you over, that will be one more reason for your kids to complain.
+It’s a big deal to have a variety of foods your family can eat during an emergency.
+Your situation may already be challenging and tedious enough, and if all you have are cans of fruits and vegetables to hold you over, that will be one more reason for your kids to complain.

-Instead, have a variety of pastas, grains, nuts, and snacks for emergencies, so that you don’t end up with food on your walls.
+Instead, have a variety of pasta, grains, nuts, and snacks for emergencies so that you don’t end up with food going to waste.

 6. Buy in Bulk

 Purchasing foods in bulk makes a lot of sense for large families.
-It saves them money on items that their family eats a lot of, and it means fewer trips to the grocery store.
+It saves them money on items that their family eats a lot of and means fewer trips to the grocery store.
 Consider buying foods like bagged rice, dried beans, and peanut butter that you can keep in your pantry.
-You will get several meals out of them by creating different dishes with these items.
-Bulk buying usually saves money too!
+By creating different dishes with these items, you’ll get several meals out of them.
+Bulk buying usually saves money, too!

 7. Preserve Your Grown Vegetables

-You don’t have to rely completely on the grocery store for all your emergency pantry needs.
-You could also preserve the vegetables that you grew from your garden and enjoy them when they’re most needed.
+You don’t have to rely entirely on the grocery store for all your emergency pantry needs.
+You could also preserve the vegetables you grew from your garden and enjoy them when needed.

-They taste better too!
-For those of you that have never canned before, I have lots of tips on my blog.
+They taste better, too!
+I have many tips on my blog for those of you who have never canned before.
 In case you missed this post, Home Canning-Important Do’s and Don’ts

 Dehydrating Posts I have done: